 Montgomery’s newest attraction for visitors is The Alley, an open-air pedestrian mall lined with stores, bars and restaurants like Dreamland Barbeque where we enjoyed their fantastic Banana Pudding.

 Right around the corner, the Exchange is the bar at the Renaissance Montgomery Hotel & Spa where you can sit outside enjoying live music and happy hour drinks.
-For a more casual atmosphere, check out the Montgomery Brewing Company that features great food along with their wide array of hand-crafted brews.

 You might also be able to catch some outdoor music at one of the many festivals that take place on the Riverwalk, a scenic stretch of land on the banks of the Alabama River.
 That’s the place where the riverboat Harriott II picks up passengers for nightly two-hour cruises up and down the river.

 We also enjoyed a visit to Old Alabama Town, a collection of over 40 late 19th and early 20th century buildings that have been relocated and restored to depict the life of the people who settled and developed central Alabama.